shangzhi-hong/missForestFast/README.md

 <img src="man/figures/README-PlotIterError-1.png" width="50%" style="display: block; margin: auto;" /><img src="man/figures/README-PlotIterError-2.png" width="50%" style="display: block; margin: auto;" />

-## The initialization of the imputation
+## The initialization of imputation

 In our opinion, the missForest algorithm should be recognized as a special case of MICE (Multivariate Imputation using Chained Equations),